RSRadev/dot_vimrc/README.md

 git clone then

 ____________________________________________________
-Execute the commands from this repos:
+Execute the commands from following repos:

 https://github.com/tpope/vim-pathogen